 Persistently elevated blood pressure can lead to problems with your heart and kidneys, including:

-- Heart failure
+- Heart attack, heart failure and other heart problems

 - Kidney disease or kidney failure

-Problems related to low potassium levels
+Problems related to low potassium levels (hypokalemia)

 - Muscle cramps